Nine out of 10 insurance agency owners reading this know their website is not generating enough new insurance leads.

 What’s happening now is that search engines like Google and Bing are much better at identifying valuable content and, conversely, bad content.
 Every day Google gets better is another victory for well-written, thoughtful content.

-5 considerations before kicking off your insurance content marketing campaign.
+5 considerations before kicking off your content marketing and SEO strategy.

 - Evaluate competitor and/or best-in-class insurance websites to better understand the type of content that shows up in search results.